⭐️ Delving deeper into rigid packaging

 While rigid boxes are a great option for small to medium product sizes, they can become surprisingly less resilient at extra-large box sizes.

-Ergo, rigid box packaging is extremely solid for small to medium size products but they can become more prone to ripped edges at larger sizes due to increased load on the outer wrapping layer of paper that surrounds the structure of the box.
+Rigid box packaging is extremely solid for small to medium size products but they can become more prone to ripped edges at larger sizes due to increased load on the outer wrapping layer of paper.

 We always recommend using a thicker paper with a laminated finish to increase flexibility and durability at larger sizes.